 Jim Eglinski was born and raised in Alberta and is currently a resident of Yellowhead County.
 At the age of 19, he joined the Royal Canadian Mounted Police and completed 35 years of service in the Province of British Columbia.
-Following his retirement, he continued his public service by serving two terms on Council for the City of Fort St. John, B.C.
+Following his retirement, he continued his public service by serving two terms on the Fort St. John, B.C., city council — once as a councillor and once as mayor.
+He was born in Two Hills, Alberta and raised in Chipman, Alberta on a farm.
 Jim also worked for British Columbia in the Coroner’s Services, the Taxation Department and the Gaming Branch as a Special Investigator.

 Jim and his wife Nancy returned home to Alberta and chose Yellowhead to be near family and in particular their young grandchildren.
 Jim won the by-election in November 2014 and was re-elected to the House of Commons in October 2015.

 In the 41st Parliament, he served on two committees: Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities (HUMA) and the Standing Committee on Citizenship and Immigration (CIMM).